cozziekuns/Celes/_posts/2018-11-05-find-a-friend.md

 Remember this: anyone can play solitaire.
 But Mahjong is a four-player game.
 The crux of good mahjong play is to identify each other player's best interests, and form alliances when a player's interests aligns with yours.
-Especially in the later stages of the hanchan, you should be looking to find a friend.
+Especially in the later stages of the hanchan, you should be on the lookout for potential alliances.
 If you refuse to forge friendships, then you'll find yourself at the mercy of a friend you can't trust: luck.

 **See you on Tenhou.**